CANINE BILIARY (BABESIOSIS)

 What should I do to try and prevent my dog contracting biliary?

-A vaccine is available against biliary but it is expensive and your dog can still contract biliary though with much milder symptoms.
 Tick control is the mainstay of biliary prevention.
-There are several products available to control ticks, in the form of pour ons, sprays and tick collars. back to top
+There are several products available to control ticks, in the form of tablets, pour ons, sprays and tick collars.

 back to Pet Info